squiddot/joshrta.com/README.md

 1. Clone that repo.
 1. `git branch develop`
 1. `git checkout develop`
-1. Replace all instances of `REPONAME` with the new repo name.
+1. Replace all instances of `joshrta` with the new repo name.
 1. Edit the .env.example file with the information for the project.
 (Both frontend and backend files)
 1. Make a copy of both .env.example files.
 Remove the .example part of the name.
 Do not add these to git.
 1. cd to `backend`
-1. `valet link api-REPONAME`
+1. `valet link api-joshrta`
 1. `composer install`
 1. Create the db.
 ### Setup Craft Backend
-1. navigate to api-REPONAME.test
+1. navigate to api-joshrta.test
-1. Create the account - probably using some form of design+REPONAME@pennebaker.com, the same email, and a password from 1pass.
+1. Create the account - probably using some form of design+joshrta@pennebaker.com, the same email, and a password from 1pass.
 1. Save the info in 1pass.
 1. Go into Plugin Store and Upgrade Craft CMS to Pro.
 1. navigate to GraphQL in sidebar.
 1. Create a new schema, call it Frontend
-1. Create a new token, call it REPONAME
+1. Create a new token, call it joshrta
 1. Click Regenerate to refresh the token, then copy and paste (and save).
 1. Remove this section from the readme.
 ***

-#`REPONAME`
+#`joshrta`
 In order to spin up this repo, you need to spin up both the back end and the front end.

 # On First Clone